Priyanshiguptaaa/OCRLinguist/README.md

 pytesseract.pytesseract.tesseract_cmd = r'C:\Program Files\Tesseract-OCR\tesseract'

 **Note**:  Note the tesseract path from the installation.
-Default installation path at the time the time of this edit was: r'C:\Program Files\Tesseract-OCR\tesseract'.
+Default installation path was: r'C:\Program Files\Tesseract-OCR\tesseract'.
 It may change so please check the installation path.
 Change the location according to the location where you set up Tesseract locally